Visit the gateway to Australia’s Great Barrier Reef

 So when the markets are winding down and another night of possibilities is upon you, it is barely a stroll to find the town’s hottest night-life.

 From cheap beer to themed nights and great music no night will be like the last and as they are all just a few streets back from the Esplanade getting there is easy, as simple as making new mates over a few too many drinks.

 It might be the end of a long journey up the east coast or the beginning of an Aussie adventure.

 As a reasonably small town, no trip will ever be like another.

 Walking around the Esplanade could lead you to try one of the many oceanside restaurants at the Cairns Marina, or wandering the back streets you could stumble into Rusty’s Market.

 Here you will find fresh produce for your lonely backpacker’s fridge.

 Cairns is a simple place but with a fantastic atmosphere created by like-minded travellers.

-During the day you have all the time in the world to discover and the long nights provide a great end to yet another adventure packed day.
+During the day you have all the time in the world to discover, and the long nights provide a high end to yet another adventure-packed day.